 1 What if the driver loses the original EHC?

-We don’t know if the BIP will accept the certified scan copy in exceptional cases or if a ‘cancel and replace’ would be needed.
+We understand EU law insists the original copy must be presented at the BIP, so a ‘cancel and replace’ would be needed.
 We are not aware of APHA planning to provide an out of office emergency service for this so potentially a lost EHC on a Friday evening may mean a lorry sitting in a port until the Monday or even Tuesday.

 2 What goods will need certifying?

 As a rule of thumb – all meat goods and most other goods containing >50% POAO that are either not heat treated and/or are not shelf stable.
-So for example a supermarket shipping raw milk goods, pasteurised milk goods, eggs, poultry, beef and pork on one lorry may need 6 or even more EHCs just for that one lorry.
-If they ship 10 lorries a day, that could be 60 EHCs!
+So for example a supermarket shipping raw milk goods, pasteurised milk goods, eggs, poultry, fish, honey, beef, lamb, pork and composite products on one lorry may need 15 or even more EHCs just for that one lorry.
+If they ship 10 lorries a day, that could be 150 EHCs!
+If they have more than one consignee, this could be even more.

 3 What about consolidators?

-If a forwarder is consolidating a load from say 5 different exporters in one lorry, then it is not clear if the forwarder or the 5 individual companies should apply for the EHCs.
+If a forwarder is consolidating a load from say 5 different exporters in one lorry, then either the forwarder or the 5 individual companies should apply for the EHCs.
 If done separately, the certifying OVs will be unable to add any seal details as these will not be known for sure in advance.
 Equally if one part of the shipment is refused due to incorrect EHC, will the rest be condemned due to contamination risk?
+There could be one final EHC using the forwarder as the consignor, but the certifying OV will need veterinary documentation from the suppliers to be able to sign.

 4 Consignee details